Irish Brown Soda Bread With Molasses is an easy Irish traditional bread made with whole wheat flour, oats, and molasses.

 I could not be patient enough to cut the bread cool, so I slapped some butter on it and ate it right away.
 The butter was melting fast and furious, greasing my fingers.

 I have no words to describe to you how good this bread is.
 With butter.
 And no, I do not feel any guilt, just pleasure!

 I actually saw three types of bread served as a starter at this Gallagher’s Boxty House restaurant in Dublin.
-I mean, people are ordering slices of warm bread and a bunch of butter, eating them while drinking beer!
+I mean, people are ordering slices of warm bread and a bunch of butter, and eating them while drinking beer!

 I think we should adopt this tradition as long as we make these breads from scratch with good, honest ingredients.
 You should try it for St. Patrick’s Day!

-Anyway, enjoy the bread you made so easy and feel free to write a comment at the bottom of this article to let me know what you think.
+Anyway, enjoy the bread you made so easily, and feel free to write a comment at the bottom of this article to let me know what you think.

 Are you also interested in baking more with buttermilk and baking soda?
 This article about baking with buttermilk will just help you do that.